canonical/kafka-operator/docs/how-to/h-deploy.md

-# How to deploy Charmed Kafka
+# How to deploy Charmed Apache Kafka

-To deploy a Charmed Kafka cluster on a bare environment, it is necessary to:
+To deploy a Charmed Apache Kafka cluster on a bare environment, it is necessary to:

 1. Set up a Juju Controller
 2. Set up a Juju Model
-3. Deploy Charmed Kafka and Charmed ZooKeeper
+3. Deploy Charmed Apache Kafka and Charmed ZooKeeper
 4. (Optionally) Create an external admin user

-In the next subsections, we will cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Kafka specifics.
+In the next subsections, we will cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Apache Kafka specifics.
 If you already have a Juju controller and/or a Juju model, you can skip the associated steps.

 ## Juju controller setup